Best free Android games in 2023

 The best things in life are free, right?
-Well, we’re not sure about that way of thinking, but there are certainly some great free-to-play games on Android handsets.
-There’s a bit of a stigma with free games on Android, mostly with gacha and purchasable items via the game’s real currency store.
+Well, we’re not sure about that way of thinking.
+However, there are certainly some great free-to-play mobile games on Android handsets.
+There’s a bit of a stigma with free games on Android.
+This is mostly with gacha and purchasable items via the game’s real currency store.
 The difference here is having a free-to-play game that allows players fair progression without throwing money at the title to ‘git gud’ (get good for non-souls-borne fans).

 When the seas part and lightning strikes the ground to reveal a few solid best free Android games, it’s a memorable experience.
 So much so, we decided to give you our best free Android games.
-We’re not talking about an endless runner that you might play during those private times of the day, we mean solid game experiences with a bit of weight behind them for repeat pick-ups.
+We’re not talking about an endless runner that you might play during those private times of the day.
+We mean solid game experiences with good graphics and a bit of weight behind them for repeat pick-ups.

 Products at a Glance